ibm-messaging/mq-ansible/README.md

   import_playbook: mq-setup.yml
 ```

 `mq-install.yml` - this playbook installs IBM MQ with the SSH user specified in the inventory.
-The `installmq-linux` role within this playbook handles platform-specific installation steps, where Ubuntu machines carry out a debian installation and RedHat machines carry out an rpm installation.
 ##### *Note*: The MQ *version* and app user's *UID and GID* can be specified here.
 ```yaml
 - hosts: "{{ ansible_play_batch }}"